mariodavid/mariodavid.github.io/_drafts/cuba-on-aws-ecs-part-1.md

 Going from running Docker in the command line to a production scenario can be quite challenging since there is so much more to cover and so much more possibilities to do it right.
 One solid way of Docker and the Cloud is AWS.

-In this article i'll go through the different possibilities AWS has to offer especially regarding Container as a Service.
-We will deploy the ordermanagement CUBA app on a ECS cluster and use different features of the AWS cloud to leverage the full cloud potential to CUBA.
+In the next three articles i'll go through the different possibilities AWS has to offer especially regarding Container as a Service.
+We will deploy the [cuba-ordermanagement](https://github.com/mariodavid/cuba-ordermanagement) CUBA app on an ECS cluster and use different features of the AWS cloud to leverage the full cloud potential to CUBA.

 <!-- more -->

+The three parts of the article will cover the following content of the overall topic:

+1. introduction to AWS services, creating the docker image and pushing it to ECR
+2. creating a simple ECS cluster and running the cuba app on it
+3. using different AWS features to extend the ECS cluster towards HA, cluster the different CUBA layers independently

 ### A brief history on cloud land